 The majority of Poly-Med’s polymers degrade by a process known as bulk erosion.
 Bulk erosion occurs when the main mechanism for degradation is by the diffusion of water into the device or polymer structure, leading to hydrolysis.
 For bulk degradation, polymer properties are generally affected first by a decrease in molecular weight, followed by a decrease in strength, and finally, a decrease in mass.

 By having a staggered rate of degradation for different polymer properties, it is extremely important to perform in vitro characterization of your product to truly understand the time scale for degradation and the appreciable loss of properties.
+If you are working on a medical device application, and are interested in learning more about our bulk eroding polymers, contact us to learn how we can advance your idea.

 We’ve included a portion of the press release from Clemson University about a recent announcement featuring a new initiative: Materials Assembly and Design Excellence (MADE) in South Carolina.
 Poly-Med is proud to be a partner in this statewide initiative.